HewlettPackard/galadriel/pkg/server/db/README.md

 Migrations are done using [golang-migrate](https://github.com/golang-migrate/migrate).

 When a new Datastore object is created using the NewDatastore method, the schema version is verified and migrations are applied if needed.

 # Change the DB schema

-Once there was an initial release of Galadriel, changes in the DB schema should be added through new files in the [migrations](migrations) folder and the queries in the [queries](queries) should be updated.
+Once there was an initial release of Galadriel, changes in the DB schema should be added through new files in the [migrations](postgres/migrations) folder and the queries in the [queries](postgres/queries) should be updated.
+For SQLite, the files are in the [sqlite](sqlite) folder.